carlahy/garden/modules/copenhagen/urbanism & architecture.md

 	- "*For the twentieth century tourism, the world has become one big department store of landscapes and cities*" (p.
 40)
 - 1884: international conference on time standards held in Washington DC divided the world into timezones; this was led and helped the train times

+#### Knoch, *Creative Urban Milieus: Historical Perspectives on Culture, Economy and the City*

+Grand Hotels
+- As Urban "interzones", in the same movement as department stores and railway stations, "modern interzones of entertainment, social interaction and consumption... **between the conventional public sphere and private rooms, hotels in particular offered a transitory and transitional zone at central locations of the city's web**" -> shelters also as transitory and transitional zones
+	- **Transitory**: many are migrant, documented or not, some stay for a short amount of time (a day, few days, a week) and/or disappear and come back a few weeks, months or years later
+	- **Transitional**: a temporary space to sleep before you can be more 'settled', assuming the goal is to get out of homelessness
+- "Spheres of **exclusiveness, elegance, and almost ceremonial rituals**, but also as sites of erotic temptation and moral disorder"
+- "Urban hotels in particular, due to their close connection wiht industrial, commercial and entertainment developments were stages of modern life without the attribute of artificiality like in theatres and the fictionality of artistic representations"
+- Grand hotels served a **social function**, supported by the interior architecture: there was "a main hall, a number of rooms nad spaces with different social functions, the distinction between front and back area, represntative staircases or seating arrangements...", "hotels became stages for urban social life"
+- How the hotel started:
+	- rail travel from middle and upper classes
+	- business travel requesting more hotel accommodation
+	- cities commercialising, modern developments as 'cultural shopping windows'
+	- rise of town vacations (ie. city breaks)
+	- hotels represent/are idealised as represetnations of the importance and economic strength of the city
+	- demand for social space in distinct and luxurious environment
+- Critique of the hotel as *too* impersonal and anonymous, too little homeliness
+- **"Travelling modernity: luxury hotels and urban spaces"**
+	- Feelings of cultural superiority in first class American hotels
+- **"Living organisms: hotels as entrepreneurial city spaces"**
+	- Age of conspicuous consumption
+	- "A Grand hotel is really a government in itself" (p.
+10 of pdf)
+	- Hidden worlds of the hotel, in the kitchen, cellars, engine rooms, guaranteed a perfect service
+	- Hotels presented as miniature cities
+- **"Public Stages: Luxury Hotels and Urban Social Life"**
+	- "luxury hotels offered transient spaces for informal intercourse which could be used for acts of emancipation, for the loosening of gender relations and moral codes, and as savety-valves for generational conflicts within families.
+Smoking women, dancing young women, and flirting couples made ample use of the surroundings in hotel spaces" (p.
+10 pdf)
+	- Social life of the elites in early 1900s: hotels trying to attract elites by offering dining spaces for "regular, public and informal gatherings"

+Ideas for themes:
+- Types of spaces:
+	- Social space ()
+	- Classicist space (elitist, luxury)
+	- Political space (nazi takeover, )
+	- Anonymous space (place to reinvent one's selft)
+	- Home (living at the hotel?)
+	- Leisure and travel space ()
+	- Cultural ()
+- Cult (in films)
+- Hotels in the news
+- Cult hotels: Hotel Chelsea, Grand Budapest, Brighton, Hotel Rwanda
+- A European Grand Hotel threatened by the rise of Fascism - Grand Budapest Hotel
+	- Other hotels?
+	- In film? louis de funes?